marciosouza20/tatu-rotate/README.md

 of different IPs to bypass Waf in tests.

 ## Overview
-Tatu-Rotate leverages Docker containers to establish VPN connections using Surfshark's OpenVPN configurations.
+Tatu-Rotate leverages Docker containers to establish VPN connections using Surfshark OpenVPN configurations.
 Each container is configured to act as a proxy server on the host, with IP rotation managed by Mubeng.
 This setup facilitates the bypass of IP-based blocking mechanisms such as WAFs (Web Application Firewalls), brute-force defense mechanisms, API rate-limits, and geo-restrictions.

 ## Key Features
 - **VPN Integration:** Utilizes Surfshark VPN configurations to connect each Docker container to a unique global IP.